top of page

 Soaking my feet with cold.

-I leap and land on another floe,
+I leap and land on another ice floe,

-Til the salt water eats its edges down,
+Til water eats its edges down,

 Forcing me to jump again.

-Does anyone else leave a trail behind them,
+Does anyone else leave behind,

-A path that others can follow,
+A path for others to follow,

 A tribute to their passing?